-Indicative Programme and Milestones
+6.5 Indicative Programme and Milestones

 6.5.1 The below programme is based on the assumption that the Council's HIF bid will be successful, and will be dependent on when successful bids are announced.
-Development of the SUE will not take place if funding cannot be secured to pay for the strategic infrastructure needed to make the site deliverable.
-The strategic infrastructure required includes a new bridge over the M1, and two strategic grid roads.

-The next stages in the process of development are as follows: Winter 2019/2020 Adoption of Development Framework Summer/Autumn 2020 Submission of hybrid planning application - infrastructure and housing Winter 2020/2021 Hybrid planning permission granted - infrastructure and housing Summer 2022 Commence enabling highway infrastructure works Summer 2022 Commence Phase 1 housing and social infrastructure delivery Ongoing Submission and determination of Reserved Matters applications - Phase 2 onwards Spring 2024 Finish enabling highway infrastructure works
+The next stages in the as follows: process of development are Autumn 2019 Adoption of Development Framework Winter 2019/20 - Spring 2020 Submission of hybrid planning application - infrastructure and housing Summer 2020 Hybrid planning permission granted - infrastructure and housing Spring 2022 Commence enabling highway infrastructure works Spring 2022 Commence Phase 1 housing and social infrastructure delivery Ongoing Submission and determination of Reserved Matters applications - Phase 2 onwards Spring 2024 Finish enabling highway infrastructure works

-6.5.2 The delivery programme below illustrates how the necessary social infrastructure will be delivered to align with the build out of housing.
-Provision should be made for temporary community facilities, where necessary, in order to ensure residents are well served during the early phases of the development.
+6.5.2 The delivery programme below illustrates how the necessary social and highway infrastructure will be delivered to align with the build out of housing.